nczmoo/tt2/readme.md

     x Setup trap house and set up on corners. (not able to build trap houses yet) x Have cop wander. (should they follow satiated fiends?) x Have fiends migrate to buy drugs.
 Each space away is a lower chance they'll migrate.
-Satiated fiends wander aimlessly.
+Satiated fiends wander aimlessly. x instead of wandering completely randomly, police go to highest addict space or random if all equal if next to a dealer with product, they will arrest them move traphouse to center
+    dealer can be upgraded
+    buy more dealers
+    upgrade runner
+    buy more runners